samiranne/l-space-flask/README.md

 Verify that your database name ("library_dev"), username ("library"), and password ("godrics") match that specified in `SQLALCHEMY_DATABASE_URI` in `config.py`.

-Now, set up the tables:
+Now, navigate to the repo and set up the tables:

 ```
 python manage.py db migrate # creates migration scripts for tables in models.py